Skip to content

 • query (str) –

-Search query string (case-insensitive)
+Search query string (case-insensitive, multi-word supported)

 Returns: